GoogleChrome/web.dev/src/site/content/en/blog/vitals-field-measurement-best-practices/index.md

-Many popular [Real User Monitoring (RUM)](https://en.wikipedia.org/wiki/Real_user_monitoring) analytics providers already support the [Core Web Vitals](/vitals/#core-web-vitals) metrics in their tools (as well as many [other Web Vitals](/vitals/#other-web-vitals)).
-If you're currently using one of these RUM analytics tools, you're in great shape to assess how well the pages on your site meet the [recommended Core Web Vitals thresholds](/vitals/#core-web-vitals) and prevent regressions in the future.
+Many popular [Real User Monitoring (RUM)](https://en.wikipedia.org/wiki/Real_user_monitoring) analytics providers already support the [Web Vitals](/vitals/#core-web-vitals) metrics in their tools (as well as many [other Web Vitals](/vitals/#other-web-vitals)).
+If you're currently using one of these RUM analytics tools, you're in great shape to assess how well the pages on your site meet the [recommended Web Vitals thresholds](/vitals/#core-web-vitals) and prevent regressions in the future.

-While we do recommend using an analytics tool that supports the Core Web Vitals metrics, if the analytics tool you're currently using does not support them, you don't necessarily need to switch.
-Almost all analytics tools offer a way to define and measure [custom metrics](https://support.google.com/analytics/answer/2709828) or [events](https://support.google.com/analytics/answer/1033068), which means you can likely use your current analytics provider to measure the Core Web Vitals metrics and add them to your existing analytics reports and dashboards.
+While we do recommend using an analytics tool that supports the Web Vitals metrics, if the analytics tool you're currently using does not support them, you don't necessarily need to switch.
+Almost all analytics tools offer a way to define and measure [custom metrics](https://support.google.com/analytics/answer/2709828) or [events](https://support.google.com/analytics/answer/1033068), which means you can likely use your current analytics provider to measure the Web Vitals metrics and add them to your existing analytics reports and dashboards.

-This guide discusses best practices for measuring Core Web Vitals metrics (or any custom metrics) with a third-party or in-house analytics tool.
-It can also serve as a guide for analytics vendors wishing to add Core Web Vitals support to their service.
+This guide discusses best practices for measuring Web Vitals metrics (or any custom metrics) with a third-party or in-house analytics tool.
+It can also serve as a guide for analytics vendors wishing to add Web Vitals support to their service.

 ## Use custom metrics or events